iosappsdevelopers/iosappsdevelopers/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=iosappsdevelopers)](https://github.com/anuraghazra/github-readme-stats)

 Contributing
 Contributions are welcome
-	•	Please, feel free to create an issue in issues if you see any or want to suggest any improvement.
+	•	Please, feel free to create an issue in issues(https://github.com/iosappsdevelopers/github-readme-social-article/issues) if you see any or want to suggest any improvement.
-	•	If you want to show off your social article from other sites, please create an issue, so I can investigate their apis, or you can create PR (But please create an issue first), if you want to.
+	•	If you want to show off your social article from other sites, please create an issue(https://github.com/iosappsdevelopers/github-readme-social-article/issues/new), so I can investigate their apis, or you can create PR (But please create an issue first), if you want to.

 <!--
 - 😄 Pronouns: ...